alh311/CraigslistRenew/README.md

 # CraigslistRenew [DEPRECATED]
 This app is **deprecated**.
-I have created a new, platform agnostic app in Node.js over here: https://github.com/alh311/CraigslistRenewJS
+I've created a new, platform agnostic app in Node.js over here: https://github.com/alh311/CraigslistRenewJS
 The node app runs much more quickly and doesn't need the constant package updates this console app needed.
 Plus, it can run on Windows and Linux.
 Win-win-win!

 This is a console app for renewing your listings on Craigslist.
 You can manually run the app whenever you want to renew your renewable listings.
 This doesn't repost old, non-renewable listings.